Akashijk/Prompt-Tool/README.md

     *   **AI Assistant:** Use AI to suggest new choices, automatically add tags, refine choices with metadata, fix grammar, or check for compatibility between two files.
 *   **SFW/NSFW Workflows:** Keep your SFW and NSFW content completely separate.
 The app dynamically switches template, wildcard, and system prompt directories.
 *   **Customizable System Prompts:** Edit the underlying instructions given to the AI for enhancement and variations to tailor its output to your needs.
-*   **Comprehensive History Viewer:** Browse, search, and reuse all your past enhanced prompts.
+*   **Comprehensive History Viewer:** Browse, search, and reuse all your past prompts and images.
 The viewer is filtered by the current workflow, showing only SFW history in SFW mode and only NSFW history in NSFW mode.
     *   Tracks which template was used for each generation.
-    *   View generated images with pagination and full generation parameters.
+    *   View generated images with pagination and full generation parameters, including how long each image took to generate.
     *   Mark entries and individual images as favorites.
     *   Set cover images for history entries for easier browsing.
     *   Saves multiple image generations for the same prompt instead of overwriting, allowing for easy comparison.
-    *   Regenerate images or prompts directly from history.
+    *   Directly enhance prompts or regenerate images from the history context menu.
     *   Edit prompts directly in the history view.
+    *   **Organized Image Saving:** All images for a history entry are saved into a dedicated subfolder, making them easy to find and manage on your file system.
-*   **Direct Image Generation (InvokeAI):** Generate an image directly from any prompt using a local InvokeAI server (v3+).
-Select your main model, LoRAs, and other parameters for full creative control.
+*   **Direct Image Generation (InvokeAI):** Generate images directly from any prompt using a local InvokeAI server (v3+).
+    *   Select multiple models and LoRAs to generate a batch of images for comparison.
+    *   **Generate LoRA Permutations:** Right-click any generated image to quickly create and compare variations with different LoRAs and weights in a dedicated preview window.
+    *   **Generate Seed Variations:** Right-click any image to generate multiple new versions with different random seeds, and keep as many as you like.
+*   **Model Performance Insights:**
+    *   View detailed statistics on your model usage, including generation counts and average, minimum, and maximum generation times.
+    *   An interactive chart helps you visualize which models are your workhorses and which are the fastest.
+    *   Get at-a-glance performance data with tooltips in the image generation dialog showing the average time per model.
 *   **Seed Management:** Easily switch between a fixed seed for reproducible results and random seeds for variety.
 *   **Modern UI:** Features a clean, modern interface with light and dark themes and adjustable font sizes.
+*   **Resource Management:**
-*   **Resource Management:** Automatically unloads AI models from VRAM when they are no longer active.
-This includes unloading Ollama models and clearing the InvokeAI model cache to free up GPU memory after image generation.
+    *   Automatically unloads AI models from VRAM when they are no longer active to free up GPU memory.
+    *   Proactively cleans up temporary images *and* their thumbnails from the InvokeAI server when you choose not to save them to the gallery, keeping your output directory clean.
+    *   Efficient UI: Loading animations and long, filterable lists are optimized to use minimal CPU, keeping the app responsive and your laptop cool.

 ## Requirements